Vicki Vale

-Victoria Vale (usually called "Vicki" or "Vickie") is a fictional character appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
-Created by Bob Kane and Bill Finger, the character debuted in Batman #49 (October 1948).
+Victoria Vale (usually called "Vicki") is a fictional journalist appearing in American comic books published by DC Comics, commonly in association with the superhero Batman.
+Her character often serves as a potential love interest, character in peril, and source for information about crimes being committed, often drawing parallels to Lois Lane from the Superman comics.

+Vicki Vale has appeared in several DC Comics-related media, such as the films Batman and Robin (1949) (portrayed by Jane Adams), Batman (1989) (portrayed by Kim Basinger) and The Batman vs. Dracula (voiced by Tara Strong) as well as the Batman: Arkham video game franchise (voiced by Grey DeLisle).

+Origins

+While Batman co-creator Bob Kane was at Columbia Pictures for a development meeting concerning the upcoming Batman and Robin (1949) serial he by chance met a young starlet in the studio commissary who inspired the Vicki Vale character, a young Marilyn Monroe who was at the studio at that time filming the movie Ladies of the Chorus (1948).
+Vicki Vale, Lois Lane, and Marilyn Monroe each have first and last names beginning with the same letter.
+The character was then fleshed out and developed for the serial by Bob Kane and Bill Finger.
+To prepare the public for her serial appearance in advance, the character was debuted in Batman #49 (October 1948).
 Vicki Vale is a journalist, usually based in Gotham City, who has worked for a number of publications across various iterations of the character and the surrounding DC universe.
 She is frequently depicted as a romantic interest of Bruce Wayne, the alter-ego of Batman.

-Kim Basinger portrayed the character in the 1989 Batman film.
-Vicki has also been voiced by Tara Strong in the animated film The Batman vs. Dracula and by Grey DeLisle in the Batman: Arkham videogame series.

 Publication history

 Vicki Vale first appeared in Batman #49 (Oct.
-1948) in a 12-page story entitled, "Scoop of the Century!" written by Bill Finger with art by Bob Kane and Lew Schwartz.
+1948), written by Bill Finger with art by Bob Kane and Lew Schwartz.

 Fictional character biography

 1940s–1960s

-In her early appearances, Vicki Vale revolved around her suspicions that Batman and Bruce Wayne were the same person.
+Vicki Vale's early appearances revolved around her suspicions that Batman and Bruce Wayne were the same person.
 Batman would usually manage to fool her by the end of each story into concluding that he was not really Bruce Wayne, but her suspicions would re-emerge in a later story.

 Vicki Vale remained a prominent character in Batman stories from Batman #49, in 1948, until Detective #320 in October 1963.
 In 1964, Julius Schwartz became the editor of the Batman-related comics.
 Schwartz dropped a number of Batman's Silver Age backing characters, including Vicki Vale, Batwoman, Bat-Girl, Bat-Mite, and Ace the Bat-Hound.